7 Need-to-Know Tips for Flying While Pregnant

 Prep your own healthy snacks, like fresh fruits and veggies, hard-boiled eggs, or dried fruits and nuts.
 (Here’s a primer on what foods are and aren’t allowed through TSA security.)
 Bring a large refillable water bottle to the airport, since you won’t exactly be able to refill once you’re on the plane.

 Pack a pillow in your carry-on – wedge pregnancy and lumbar pillows are both great for traveling.
 And bring an eye-mask and earplugs – if needed – to help you catch some zzz’s before you land.

-One great nausea deterrent is mint tea; pack some bags and ask the flight attendant to steep them.
+Feeling nauseous mid-flight?
+Ask a flight attendant for a cup of hot water and drop in a mint tea bag.
 Or pick up ginger candy and sparkling mineral water at the airport.
-Essential oils work in a pinch, too – sniffing lavender, chamomile, peppermint, or ginger directly from the bottle often helps alleviate nausea.
+Essential oils work in a pinch, too – sniffing lavender, chamomile, peppermint, or ginger directly from the bottle can help alleviate nausea.

-Finally, if you’re checking luggage, keep all your necessities – like prenatal vitamins – in your carry-on.
+Finally, if you’re checking luggage, keep all your necessities – like prenatal vitamins – in your carry-on, clearly labeled.
 You never know when your luggage might get separated, and you don’t want to be stranded without your staples.

 Also helpful during travel?
 Compression stockings – they boost circulation and prevent blood clots from forming.

 Make sure you’re taking opportunities to walk and stretch as often as possible – at the very least, get up and move around every two waking hours.
 In between stretching, keep your feet frequently elevated.
-In conjunction with your compression stockings, this movement and shifting of positions help to keep your blood flowing.
+In conjunction with compression stockings, any kind of movement or shifting of positions help to keep your blood flowing.

-As you go through security, note that the TSA scanners are considered safe to use, but you’re also welcome to request a pat-down instead.
-Request a wheelchair if, at any point, you feel unable to stand or walk.
+As you go through security, note that the TSA scanners are considered safe to use, but that you’re also welcome to request a pat-down instead.
+If, at any point, you feel unable to stand or walk request a wheelchair.